stefpiatek/cnv-patissier/README.md

 ## Overview

 This project is aimed to collect data on the ability of CNV callers (targeted-capture Next Generation Sequencing) to detect clinically relevant CNVs.
 All samples should have a gold-standard known-CNV status for the gene in question.
-This project is aimed at bioinformaticians working genetics laboratories but please let me know via the issues if there are any problems in installation or running, regardless.
+This project is aimed at bioinformaticians working in genetics laboratories but please let me know via the issues if there are any problems in installation or running, regardless.

 ## Installation